 TMD patients can have more than one of these origins contributing to head and neck symptoms like migraine headaches, eye pressure, muscle tension-fatigue-spasms, facial tightness-burning-tingling, joint clicking-popping-pressure, tinnitus, vertigo, brain fog, limited or involuntary neck movement, etc.

-Dentistry plays a uniquely important role in the diagnosis and treatment of TMD symptoms because your head and neck muscles position your mandible within a dynamic range of motion which is in part governed by trigeminal stimuli provided by your occlusion.
-Erratic muscle contractions have long been observed with orthopedic disease states and joint conditions in medical literature.
+Dentistry plays a uniquely important role in the diagnosis and treatment of TMD symptoms because your head and neck muscles position your mandible within a dynamic range of motion which is consequentially governed by trigeminal nerve stimuli from your occlusion.
+The trigeminal motor nucleus innervates muscles of the first pharyngeal arch, namely the muscles of mastication, the tensor tympani, tensor veli palatini, mylohyoid, and anterior belly of the digastric.

 MUSCLES OF MASTICATION